uxsolutions/bootstrap-datepicker/docs/options.rst

 String.
 Default: ","

 The string that will appear between dates when generating the input's value.
+When parsing the input's value for a multidate picker, this will also be used to split the incoming string to separate multiple formatted dates; as such, it is highly recommended that you not use a string that could be a substring of a formatted date (eg, using '-' to separate dates when your format is 'yyyy-mm-dd').

 orientation